josmar-crwdstffng/angular/aio/content/guide/service-worker-getting-started.md

 ### Making changes to your application

-Now that you've seen how service workers cache your application, the next step is understanding how updates work.
+Now that you have seen how service workers cache your application, the next step is understanding how updates work.
 Make a change to the application, and watch the service worker install the update:

-1. If you're testing in an incognito window, open a second blank tab.
+1. If you are testing in an incognito window, open a second blank tab.
     This keeps the incognito and the cache state alive during your test.

 1. Close the application tab, but not the window.